w3c/aria/documentation/process.md

 6. **Related Spec Changes:** If the change requires changes to CORE-AAM, HTML-AAM or AccName, the PRs with dependent changes should be merged at the same time.
 All repositories have the same review and implementation requirements before merging.

 Note: The fact that a PR requires implementation to merge is new as of 2022.
 We understand this will cause the life of a PR to be long -- and that the original champion of the PR might need to hand off work to another ARIA WG member while the PR waits for implementations.

+#### Stages of a normative change

+##### Stage one: `Waiting for Review`

+In this stage, the normative change AND all normative changes on related specifications (ARIA, Accname, CORE-AAM and HTML-AAM) should be written and reviewed.
+When all changes have three approving reviews, we then go to the next stage.

+##### Stage two: `Waiting for Tests`

+Test should be written after the spec language is approved by three approving reviews.
+At this time, changes to test in WPT can land because the spec changes are considered finalized.
+Note: not all normative changes in ARIA are currently testable, so if they are not testable, tests are not required.

+##### Stage three: `Waiting for Implementations`

+After all related changes have been made and approved, and tests have been written, open Issues on the browsers with clear links to all relevent PRs and tests.

+##### Stage four: merged!

 ### Editorial Changes